 - Name the role, and select Create.

-Once the role is created, permissions should be set to ensure any users assigned the role have the correct permissions.
+Once a role is created, permissions should be set to ensure any users assigned the role have the correct permissions.
 Permissions are managed in the Permissions tab of the role.

 To set permissions, select the role from the list of roles.